hemanthkandasamy/M2_Embedded_Rotatingmotor-/5_Report/README.md

 ##Features
 *  Operating speeds of  1000  to  5000  rpm
 *  60 - 75 % efficiency rate
 *  High staring torque
-*  Low no-load speeds
+*   There is Low no load speed.
 ## SWOT Analysis
 __STRENGTH__
 *  High starting torque, No load speed and Quick starting, Stopping, Reversing and Accleration.